hemantksingh/messup-learn/fundamentals/networking/Network Layers.md

 ### SSH

 Secure shell is the same as telnet but with encryption to allow network services to operate securely over an unsecured network.
-Both telnet and ssh are application layer protocols in the OSI model.
-As it allows login and encryption SSH uses part of the Presentation layer too.
+Both telnet and ssh are application layer protocols.

-* RSA fingerprint - is based on the hosts public key for easy identification of the host you are connecting to.
-You can generate fingerprint for a public key using `ssh-keygen -lf /path/to/key.pub`
+* Host key fingerprint - a SHA-256 hash of the host's public key for easy identification of the host you are connecting to.
+OpenSSH defaults to Ed25519 host keys.
+You can generate the fingerprint for a public key using `ssh-keygen -lf /path/to/key.pub`
 * `~/.ssh/known_hosts` - public keys of the ssh hosts that you connect to

 ## Network Admin Tools

-Port scanning on a MAC is available under Network Utilities. `netstat` can be used to determine which processes are listening on which ports on the system.
+Network Utility was removed from macOS in Big Sur.
+Use `nmap` or `nc -zv host port` to scan ports.
+To see which processes are listening on which ports use `lsof -iTCP -sTCP:LISTEN` on a Mac or `ss -ltnp` on Linux; `netstat` also works on both.

 ![network-admin-tools.jpg](../../images/network-admin-tools.jpg)